 Once you get used to cooking rice properly, it becomes a simple and natural part of everyday meals.

 Disclosure: This page includes affiliate links.
-If you make a purchase through these links, we may earn a small commission at no extra cost to you.
-Thank you for supporting TFJ.
+If you make a purchase through these links, I may earn a small commission at no extra cost to you.
+Thank you for supporting Table from Japan.

 - Japanese rice (or sushi rice)